windicss/docs/guide/index.md

 }

 .btn-blue {
-  @apply bg-blue-500 hover:bg-blue-700 text-white;
+  @apply text-white bg-blue-500 hover:bg-blue-700;
   padding-top: 1rem;
 }
 ```

+Refer to the [directives] section for more usage details.

 ## Core Features

 In addition of Tailwind CSS v2, we also have some great features that only possible for Windi CSS.
-Refer to the [next chapter](./features) for more details.
+Refer to the [next chapter][features] for more details.